dotprologue/ScenarioFlow/README.md

 + The target type is the return type of a decoder method
 + Any class that declares any decoder has to implement the `IReflectable` interface, and it has to be passed to the constructor of the `ScenarioBookPublisher` class

-### Note
+> [!NOTE]
+>

-The rules you have to follow when creating commands and decoders are listed below.
+> The rules you have to follow when creating commands and decoders are listed below.
+>

-+ Command
+> + Command
-    + A method is exported as a command by attaching the `CommandMethod` attribute with the command name
+>     + A method is exported as a command by attaching the `CommandMethod` attribute with the command name
-    + Each parameter type that is used in any command has a corresponding decoder
+>     + Each parameter type that is used in any command has a corresponding decoder
-+ Decoder
+> + Decoder
-    + A method is exported as a decoder by attaching the `DecoderMethod` attribute
+>     + A method is exported as a decoder by attaching the `DecoderMethod` attribute
-    + Any decoder method have to have only single `string` type parameter
+>     + Any decoder method have to have only single `string` type parameter
-    + The target type is the return type of aa decoder method
+>     + The target type is the return type of aa decoder method
-+ Common
+> + Common
-    + Any class that declares any command or decoder have to implement the `IReflectable` interface, and have to be passed to the constructor of the `ScenarioPublisher` class
+>     + Any class that declares any command or decoder have to implement the `IReflectable` interface, and have to be passed to the constructor of the `ScenarioPublisher` class
-    + Each command name and each target type of a decoder that are registered are unique
+>     + Each command name and each target type of a decoder that are registered are unique
+>
+# Practical Topics

 ## New Async Commands